jorina/Lab-exercise-4/README.md

 ## Problem 1
 ### Part 1
 ![Text shown if image does not load](Images/figure_1-1.png)<br/>
+*Fig.1: River channel profile after 2,000,000 yr.
+The initial conditions include a flat initial topography, a constant uplift rate of 0.001 m/a and area (m) and slope (n) exponents equal to 1.00 and 2.00 respectively.
+The maximum elevation resulting from this model at the specified time is 2334.1 m, and we can see a gradual slope that is more abrupt or steep in the top section of the river profile (x < 20km).*

 **How long is the time step in the calculation?**